 This line of thinking was made all the more clear during a keynote interview with actor, artist and writer Lena Waithe, who had so many gems of insights and wisdom on the intersections of people, culture, economy, art and pop culture, that she needs to publish a book of quotes, Dalai Lama-style.
 You can watch to the full keynote on NPR’s 1A.
-Here are just a few, with takeaways for multicultural communicators:
+Here are just a few highlights, with takeaways for multicultural communicators:

 “What makes us other also makes us dope.” –Value difference and diversity, rather than seeing it as an obstacle.
 That means recognizing the talents and lived experiences of your staff, and seeing the opportunities and benefits of engaging with more diverse communities.